We are able to give travel immunisations provided for by the NHS.

 Investigations and Results

-Asthma is a very common problem and regular reviews are recommended.
-These are undertaken by our fully trained nurses.
+Asthma is a common problem and regular reviews are recommended.
+These are undertaken by our fully trained Practice Pharmacists or Nurses.

-All diabetic patients are advised that they should attend the clinic.
-This way your diabetic control can be monitored.
+All diabetic patients are advised to attend the clinic, to ensure your diabetic control can be monitored.
+Diabetic reviews can also be undertaken by our nurses in practice.

-The antenatal clinic is run weekly by a doctor and a midwife.
+The antenatal clinic is run every Wednesday afternoon by our midwife

 Out of Hours Service

-All calls to and from the medical centre are recorded for training and monitoring purposes.
+All calls to and from the practice are recorded for training and monitoring purposes.

 At all times we aim to: